 The Clipeati and Armati figures really look nice together and you can deepen the Impetus spirit of nice big stands that look like dioramas.

 The figures used are some very nice Caesar copies ordered from China through Aliexpress.
-For just some 3 euros you get 200 1/72 figures in a poly bag which is obviously a great value for value.
-The plastic is harder than poly figures and paints and hold the paint very well.
+For just some 3 euros you get 200 1/72 figures in a poly bag which is obviously a great value for what you pay.
+The plastic is harder than poly figures and holds the paint very well.
 The figures were copied from some of the figures of the two boxes of Caesar XIII and XV century Medieval European Knights.
-I only used here the ones from the XV century as they are closer to the Hungarian heavy infantry of 1526, even if not a match as there were also some different helmets and pieces of equipment on those days Hungarian army.
+I only used here the ones from the XV century as they are closer to the Hungarian heavy infantry of 1526, even if not a match as there were also some different helmets and pieces of equipment on those day´s Hungarian army.
 As pole weapons are necessary for the Armati many of the figures were converted as pikemen.
 In the above picture you can see the original figure (armed with sword or an halberd) sided with the converted one armed with a pike plastic made of a broom stick.
 Many of the halberdiers were left with its weapon as its a very probable weapon of the Armati.

 The back of the shields were painted brown and were kept standing just with one piece of plastic.
 Not sure if one or two legs hold these pavesi type of shields but like this it became simpler.